 Calculating Your Retirement Number

-Determining your retirement fund begins with establishing your desired retirement spending.
+Determining your retirement fund requirements begins with establishing your desired retirement spending.
 This figure may differ from your current expenses, particularly if you anticipate retiring in a new location or aspiring to increase your current lifestyle once you retire to do all the things you’ve been dreaming about.

 Once you’ve identified this yearly target spending amount, multiply it by 25 to obtain the fully invested portfolio required to adhere to the 4% rule.